 Disability Services for Students.
-Staff in Disability Services work with students and all units of URI to foster a welcoming, accessible environment, support academic success and self-advocacy, and promote ADA compliance.
-We recognize disability as an issue of cultural diversity and promote education, awareness, and equal opportunity for persons with disabilities.
+Staff in Disability Services work with students and all units of URI to foster an inclusive and accessible environment, support academic success and self-advocacy, and promote ADA compliance.
+We recognize disability as cultural diversity and foster an inclusive environment through education, awareness, and accessibility.

 We accomplish this mission by:

 • recommending and coordinating reasonable accommodations in a variety of domains (exam, course, program, housing, transportation),

 • encouraging student development through self-advocacy and personal decision making,

 • supporting a commitment to academic success and student retention,

 • providing training and information to faculty and administration that uphold the inclusion of persons with disabilities.

 Please visit our W-eb site at http://www.uri.edu/disability/dss/ for more information about requesting and receiving accommodations, providing required documentation of disability, or general resource information.
 We are happy to discuss specific concerns by phone, in person, or by email.
 Our office is located at 330 Memorial Union, Kingston, RI 02881.
 Phone: 401.874.2098 (for TTY access call R.I.
 Relay at 800.745.5555).
 Email: firstname.lastname@example.org.